 A strong proponent of education, Ms. Ros-Lehtinen holds multiple education degrees, including a doctorate from the University of Miami, master’s and bachelor’s degrees from Florida International University, and an Associate’s degree from Miami Dade College.
 Ms. Ros-Lehtinen began her career as a Florida certified teacher, and then founded, and served as the principal of a private bilingual elementary school.

 Ms. Ros-Lehtinen was the first Hispanic woman elected to Congress, as well as to the State of Florida House of Representatives and Senate.
-She is married to Dexter Lehtinen, former US Attorney for the Southern District of Florida and a decorated Vietnam combat veteran.
-They have four adult children and seven grandchildren.
+She is married to Dexter Lehtinen, former U.S. Attorney for the Southern District of Florida and a decorated Vietnam combat veteran.